Sparse handlebody decompositions and non-finiteness of $g_3=0$

 Each one of these subdivisions can be realized geometrically as in Lemma \ref{lem:stack}.
-Since in the process described by Lemma \ref{lem:stack} only faces of dimension $\ge d-k$ become interior, the final triangulation will have no interior faces of dimension $\le d-k-1$.
+Since in the process only faces of dimension $\ge d-k$ become interior, the final triangulation will have no interior faces of dimension $\le d-k-1$.
 Now we are ready to perform the attachment.
 Let $N$ be the neighborhood of $C$ inside $\partial M$.
 Being regular, $N$ is PL homeomorphic to $S^{k-1} \times \II^{d-k}$.
 By construction, $N$ has all faces of dimension $\le d-k-1$ on the boundary.
-So we can apply Lemma \ref{lem:filling}, with $i=k-1$ and $j=d-k$, and expand $N$ to a triangulation of the $d$-disk in which every face of dimension $\le d-k-1$ is on the boundary. \\ This way we have dealt with the first $k$-handle; but the exact same argument above can be replicated also if we wish to attach a $k$-handle to a manifold that has a handle decomposition into PL handles of index $\le k$. \qedhere \end{proof}
+So we can apply Lemma \ref{lem:filling}, with $i=k-1$ and $j=d-k$, and expand $N$ to a triangulation of the $d$-disk in which every face of dimension { $\le d-k-1$} is on the boundary.
+This way we have dealt with the first $k$-handle; but the exact same argument above can be replicated also if we wish to attach a $k$-handle to a manifold that has a handle decomposition into PL handles of index $\le k$. \qedhere \end{proof}